Tips for Kitchen Renovations

 12) Doorways: The interior doorways are relatively narrow.
 Consult your contractor about enlarging the doorways, which could be especially important if you choose to buy a larger refrigerator or corner cabinet.

 13) Cabinets: Kitchen floors, plaster walls and ceiling — nothing is square, level or even.
 Do not expect to find wooden studs in the wall, joists in the ceiling, or any other pre-installed anchors or supports for anything you want to install.
 Do not expect a simple screw or nail in a plaster wall to hold anything.
-Ask your contractor to leave the area in back of the cabinets open where the pipes go into the wall so Parkfairfax can access the pipes if necessary.
+Ask your contractor to close any areas in back of the cabinets where the pipes go into the wall so Parkfairfax can access the pipes if necessary.
 It’s difficult for “Lazy Susan” type corner cabinets to have an open back.

 14) Ceilings: Drop ceilings are a good way to get a more finished look and allow recessed lighting.
 They conceal wiring and provide easy access for future maintenance.